 It also depends on how far from canon you deviate in fanfiction and how justified it is.
-If you're writing Harry Potter fanfiction, for example, and write that someone finds a way to bring a dead person back to live, fully and completely, even though the laws of that universe state that nothing can do that, nicht so gut.
+If you're writing Harry Potter fanfiction, for example, and write that someone finds a way to bring a dead person back to live, fully and completely, nicht so gut.
+That's because it is in violation of one of the most important and fundamental themes of the work.
 If you're writing a Harry Potter fanfiction that explores Harry having a mental breakdown and divorcing Ginny after Deathly Hallows, it would be more accepted depending on how you handled it.

 Good, I was thinking about starting this page myself.
 I hate canon.
 I hate everything about this stupid, phony idea made up solely to please fans.
 Everything about it bugs me: the way it presupposes that some things "really happened" and others didn't when by definition none of fiction really happened; the way it's nothing more than a means for fans to lie to themselves about something that clearly is in a story not being there, or for writers to lie about something that clearly isn't part of the story being there; the way that it adds a nebulous unseen dimension to stories which supposedly dictates what goes into them even though you'd never know unless you heard about what's "in" or "out"; the way that the nonsense known as Fanon Discontinuity couldn't even exist were it not for canon.
 The way it's a fan-made convention with no basis in either reality or rationality.
 If something is in a story, it's in the story.
 If it's not, it's not.
 You can't just say, "Nope, that part never happened," or, "It happened, but utterly differently from how the story itself tells you it did," because you're no better than a child sticking his fingers in his ears and going "La la la la la, I'm not hearing you!"